Skip to main content

 Completing the Annual Assessment Security

-After defining the scope of your FedRAMP annual assessment, the next step is a detailed security assessment.
+After defining the scope of your FedRAMP annual assessment, the next step is a detailed security assessment that extends beyond a generic checklist.
 This involves evaluating your cloud service provider's (CSP) security controls thoroughly.
 It's crucial to work closely with your third-party assessment organization (3PAO) based on the clear plan you've already developed.

 Security Assessment Plan (SAP)